 Does the brand utilize cutting-edge technology like the Human Hand Massage System, which is technology developed to replicate as closely as possible the hand of a real massage therapist?

-Whether you’re evaluating a massage chair brand or a specific massage chair, know your budget and stick to it as closely as you can.
+Key Point: Whether you’re evaluating a massage chair brand or a specific massage chair, know your budget and stick to it as closely as you can.
+And make sure the massage chair justifies its price.

 Massage Intensity and Speed